gomorpheus/morpheus-docs/administration/integrations/workers.rst

 - Superuser privileges via the ``sudo`` command for the user installing the |morpheus| worker package
 - Access to base ``yum`` or ``apt`` repos.
 Access to Optional RPM repos may be required for RPM distros

+..
+IMPORTANT:: In order to proxy VMware vCenter Cloud traffic through a Distributed Worker, you must have a static public DNS entry for the internal IP address of the vCenter appliance.
+If this is not done, everything may appear to be working properly when configuring the Cloud but problems will arise at provision time.
+This is not a |morpheus| limitation but is a limitation of the VMware SDK client which does not natively support proxies.

 Download the appropriate package from |morpheus| Hub based on your target Linux distribution and version for installation in a directory of your choosing.
 The package can be removed after successful installation.

 .. code-block:: bash